omkar1610/Operating-Systems-Lab/README.md

 ### ASSIGNMENT 5
-Implementation of Demand Paging Algorithm by creating MMU and process scheduler that schedules processes in FCFS.
+Implementation of Demand Paging Algorithm by creating MMU and a scheduler that schedules the processes in an FCFS manner.
+Results of page faults for different processes have been calculated.